Mayamariaruth/denice-hedstrom/README.md

 - Press Save and go back to the Code page of your repository.
 - After a couple minutes, refresh the page and the succesfully deployed site will be found on the right hand side of the page under 'Deployments' with the name "Github pages".

-Live link to the site - (https://mayamariaruth.github.io/denice-hedstrom/)
+Live link to the site - [Denice Hedstrom](https://mayamariaruth.github.io/denice-hedstrom/)

 ## Bugs